-Many cases of diesel engine failure (see Top 10 diesel engine tips for trouble-free power) are a result of a relatively small number of faults so it’s often possible to get the motor running again within a few minutes.
+Many cases of diesel engine failure (see Diesel engine maintenance tips) are a result of a relatively small number of faults so it’s often possible to get the motor running again within a few minutes.
 However, when diagnosing problems it’s important to work in a systematic fashion and avoid the temptation to jump to conclusions.

 With a fuel problem, for instance, it’s important to start by being sure there’s enough fuel in the tank – it’s very easy to assume the problem is elsewhere.
 Many gauges are inaccurately calibrated, so checking with a dipstick or sight gauge is more accurate.
 Yachts with shallow tanks squeezed under aft cabin berths should ideally keep them at least one-third full to avoid problems when heeled while motor sailing.